 I’ll be adding to these as I recall, for example, those memoir and life story writers I follow on Twitter.
 Please leave a comment about the resources you turn to again and again for guidance in your memoir writing.

-And, see “What Really Fuels a Powerful Memoir.”
+And, see my guest post, “What Really Fuels a Powerful Memoir.”